wlwatkins/ESPBug/README.md

 ### Todos

- - Finish README.md
  - Have FTP Working
  - Make more captive portal HTML pages

 ### Known bugs
-- In white Hat mode, the explination page is closed automatically when using `8.8.8.8`.
+- In white Hat mode, the explanation page is closed automatically when using `8.8.8.8`.
 Don't know yet how this can be fixed
+- There might be an issue with the IPs showing from the connected devices, they are all identical and sometimes erroneous.

 License
 ----